dusty-nv/jetson-inference/docs/actionnet.md

   --skip-frames=SKIP   how many frames to skip between classifications (default is 1)
 ```

-By default, the model will process every-other frame.
-You can lengthen or shorten this with the `--skip-frames` parameter (`--skip-frames=0` will process every frame).
+By default, the model will process every-other frame to lengthen the window of time for classifying actions over.
+You can change this with the `--skip-frames` parameter (using `--skip-frames=0` will process every frame).

 ### Pre-trained Action Recognition Models